onflow/flow/roadmap/state_sync_protocol/state-sync-protocol.md

 #### Verification Nodes as Verifiers

+Instead of generating a single ExecutionData per block and creating a root CID(s) for that single ExecutionData, the Execution nodes would instead create a separate ExecutionData for each chunk.
+Therefore, instead of just one set of root CID's in the ExecutionResult, there would be numberOfChunks sets of root CID's.

-Since Verification nodes are each responsible for only a subset of the Chunks within a block, Execution nodes will need to compute Execution Data and CIDs for each individual Chunk.
-Once Verification nodes have the [Chunk Data Pack](https://github.com/onflow/flow-go/blob/e73e19a87860f470053b6a8b624d3dcd43ad23bf/model/flow/chunk.go#L40), they can reproduce the CIDs and check that they are correct.
+Each Verification node is only responsible for a subset of the Chunks within a block.
+Therefore, instead of generating a single Execution Data per block, Execution nodes would instead need to generate an Execution Data and root CID for each individual Chunk and include all of these root CIDs in the Execution Result.
+Once Verification nodes have the [Chunk Data Pack](https://github.com/onflow/flow-go/blob/e73e19a87860f470053b6a8b624d3dcd43ad23bf/model/flow/chunk.go#L40), they can recompute the Execution Data and root CID for a Chunk and check that it is correct.

 ## Requirements and Rewards

-The Access node goes from being an optional node serving as a proxy, to being a relayer of state information.
+The Access node goes from being an optional node serving as a proxy, to being a relayer of execution state information.
 It should correspondingly offer SLAs on state re-transmissions and get rewarded for it.

 ### Memory / Storage Estimate